People's National Party: Independent Jamaica

 In the 29 December 2011 general election, the PNP was returned to power with 42 of the 63 seats in Jamaica's parliament.
 At first, 41 seats were counted in favour of the PNP.
 A recount with official results cost the former agriculture minister, Christopher Tufton, his seat, putting the PNP at 42 and the JLP at 21.
 The number of seats had been increased to 63, and the voter turnout was 53.17%.

-On 5 January 2012, Portia Simpson-Miller was sworn in as Prime Minister for the second time in her political career.
+On 5 January 2012, Portia Simpson-Miller was sworn in as prime minister for the second time in her political career.
 On the following day, she assigned 20 cabinet ministers to various ministries, and eight state ministers.

 In the 2016 Jamaican general election on 25 February, Simpson-Miller lost to Andrew Holness by a narrow margin.
 A recount granted the PNP an additional seat, resulting in a one-seat loss.
 The PNP won 31 seats to the JLP's 32.
 As a result, Simpson-Miller became Opposition Leader for a second time.
 The voter turnout dipped below 50% for the first time, registering just 48.37%.

 Following calls from within her own party for her to step down as party leader, Simpson-Miller announced she would not seek re-election on 4 December 2016.
 She was replaced by Peter Phillips, the Shadow Minister of Finance and former rival, on 26 March 2017.
 She stepped down as an MP in June 2017.

 In the September 2020 general elections, the PNP returned to the opposition benches winning a paltry 14 of the 63 seats in the Jamaican parliament in what was described as a political carnage toppling the hierarchy of the PNP.
 Many senior and well-established party members lost their seats, including Peter Bunting, Dayton Campbell, Fenton Ferguson, Horace Dalley, Ian Hayles, Luther Buchanan, Wykeham McNeill, Dwayne Vaz and Richard Azan.
 On 4 September 2020 Peter Phillips announced that he would step down as Opposition Leader and retire from representational politics.
 The turnout at this election was just 37%, probably affected by the coronavirus pandemic.

 On 7 November 2020 the PNP elected Mark Golding as its 6th President after he defeated challenger Lisa Hanna in the 2020 People's National Party leadership election by 1,740 votes to 1,444.

 Political positions

-The party adheres to social democracy and republicanism, and is an observer member of the Socialist International.
+The party adheres to social democracy and republicanism, and is a full member of the Socialist International.